Technology | Updated: May 14, 2026

 NFC: Tap to Unlock

-The NFC implementation requires physical proximity: tapping your iPhone against the door handle unlocks the vehicle, while a second tap secures it.
+The NFC version requires physical proximity: tapping your iPhone against the door handle unlocks the vehicle, while a second tap secures it.
 Placing the device on the wireless charging pad or NFC reader in the dashboard enables the start button.
 Vehicle authentication occurs through Apple’s Secure Element, the same hardware-based encryption protecting Apple Pay transactions.

 The system delivers consistently reliable performance with instant response and no lag, eliminating the frustration of app-dependent or Bluetooth connections that function intermittently.